localhost8080/roman-numerals/README.md

 Initial development and testing was performed on a centos 6 virtualbox with php 5.4 and apache and phpunit

--the build process is as follows:
+The build process is as follows:
--code edited in eclipse on a mac
+ - code edited in eclipse on a mac
--commits made to github
+ - commits made to github
--travis-ci polls github for new commits and pulls 'head' revision on changes -travis-ci performs build and unit-tests
+ - travis-ci polls github for new commits and pulls 'head' revision on changes
+ - travis-ci performs build and unit-tests

 simultaneously the centos 6 vitrualbox polls the github and downloads the new code

--mesasges are sent to 'slack' which notifies the dev when the build process in travis is complete (and if its good or bad) -messages are sent to 'slack' which notifies the dev when a new commit has been pulled to the development box
+ - mesasges are sent to 'slack' which notifies the dev when the build process in travis is complete (and if its good or bad)
+ - messages are sent to 'slack' which notifies the dev when a new commit has been pulled to the development box

 ## Notes

+Code includes:

-Code includes try / catch loops with exception handling While loops
+ - Try / catch loops with exception handling
+ - While loops
-Foreach loops
+ - Foreach loops
-Arrays
+ - Arrays
-Variables
+ - Variables
-Switch statements
+ - Switch statements
-Oo things (eg data available within the scope of the class, though doesnt have any private methods etc)
+ - Basic Oo things (eg inheritance, data available within the scope of the class, though doesnt have any private methods / isnt a singleton, doesnt need a constructor, etc etc)

 there is no roman number for 0